 An iterative user-centred approach was used to design and develop the App, via a series of interviews, focus groups and design workshops with consumers, stakeholders and software designers.
 We are preparing to conduct a pilot randomised controlled trial (RCT) to test potential impact and engagement as well as to inform a large adequately powered RCT.

-Maternity and newborn emergencies (MANE) program evaluation
+Evaluation of the Maternity and newborn emergencies (MANE) program

 The Victorian Department of Health and Human Services has funded the Maternity and Newborn Emergencies (MANE) program, which is auspiced and run by The Royal Women’s Hospital Maternity Services Education Program for regional and rural public maternity providers.